Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 • UK: Stamp Duty Land Tax (SDLT) rates vary significantly based on the property value and whether the buyer is a first-time buyer or owns other properties.
 The 12% mentioned is the top rate as of my last update.
 Foreigners can generally buy freehold houses, but apartment ownership is often leasehold.
 Lease terms can vary significantly ( 99 years, 999 years).

-• Thailand: Foreigners are generally restricted from owning land directly.
-Ownership in a condominium project is possible, but the total foreign ownership in a single building cannot exceed 49% of the saleable area.
-Transfer fees are typically split between the buyer and seller, with the exact percentage varying.
-While there isn't a direct residency visa linked to property purchase in the same way as the UAE's Golden Visa, long-stay visas may be available under certain conditions.
+• Thailand: Foreigners are generally not allowed to directly own land.
+Ownership in a condominium project is permissible, although overall foreign ownership in a single building is limited to 49% of the saleable space.
+Transfer fees are usually divided between the buyer and the seller, with the exact ratio variable.
+While there isn't a direct resident visa tied to property purchase like the UAE's Golden Visa, long-term visas may be issued under certain conditions.

-It's important to note that property laws and regulations can change, so it's always advisable to consult with legal professionals and real estate experts in each country for the most up-to-date and specific information.
+It's important to remember that property rules and regulations are subject to change, so it's always best to contact with legal professionals, or real estate experts in each nation for the most up-to-date, and precise information.

 Key Insight: The UAE offers a more favorable legal environment for expatriate property buyers compared to many other popular investment destinations, providing greater ownership rights, more robust regulatory oversight, and, in some cases, direct pathways to long-term residency.